SecureWindowsShell/SWSH/README.md

 - [x] ```swsh --show``` not working.
 Issue #8
 - [x] Make ```cd ..``` work.
 Issue #2
 - [x] A connection attempt failed while using password.
 Issue #1
-### Note: Public release will be made after it is fully tested.
 ### Note: SWSH can be downloaded from [here](https://github.com/muhammadmuzzammil1998/SWSH/releases/) if you want to give it a go.

 # License